Accessible Information Standard

 On 24 June 2015, the new Accessible Information Standard was approved by the Standardisation Committee for Care Information (SCCI).

 All organisations that provide NHS or adult social care must follow the standard.
 This includes NHS Trusts and Foundation Trusts, and GP practices.
-Organisations that commission (pay for and make decisions about) NHS and adult social care services must also make sure that they support the standard.
+Organisations that commission NHS and adult social care services must also make sure that they support the standard.

 The Accessible Information Standard tells organisations how they should ensure that disabled patients/service users and, where appropriate, carers and parents, receive information in formats that they can understand, and that they receive appropriate support to help them communicate.